Cedar River Watershed

 - Learn more about the watershed's remarkable biodiversity.

-- How it is being protected and restored by the City under its 50-year Habitat Conservation Plan.
+- Learn how it is being protected and restored by the City under its 50-year Habitat Conservation Plan.

-- How Seattle Public Utilities manages our clean drinking water supply and treatment at Cedar River.
+- Learn how Seattle Public Utilities manages our clean drinking water supply and treatment at Cedar River.

 - Learn about the history of the watershed.